 3) Building Code Changes have increased housing density through design.
-Seattle pioneered local amendments to the Uniform Building Code (UBC) in 1987 by enabling five stories of lightweight frame (wood-typically) construction over one story of steel reinforced concrete AKA 5:1.
-Market Court Condominiums was the first project in Seattle to gain approval of the additional floor with the 5 floors of wood frame over concrete7.
+Seattle pioneered local amendments to the Uniform Building Code (UBC) in 1987 by enabling five stories of lightweight frame (typically wood) construction over one story of steel reinforced concrete AKA 5:1.
+Market Court Condominiums was the first project in Seattle to gain approval of the additional floor with the 5 floors of wood frame over concrete.
 This local amendment to the UBC was later expanded to allow 5:2.

-4) Incentive zoning has generated more than \$31.6 million in fees to support about 500 new affordable housing units by linking density, height, and setback and floor area ratio (FAR) exceptions to the provision of public benefits including housing.
+4) Incentive zoning has generated more than \$31.6 million in fees to support about 1,361 new affordable housing units by linking density, height, and setback and

+Seattle Workforce Housing Final | May 2014 floor area ratio (FAR) exceptions to the provision of public benefits including housing.
+Another 209 of existing housing was preserved and \$2 million more was committed to a project in development.
 Cornerstone Partnership has evaluated this program in great detail so it does not warrant extensive discussion here.
 Suffice it to say that the City's incentive program has been effective and has leveraged other funds, especially the 4% Low Income Housing Tax Credit equity and tax exempt bond revenue.

 5) Neighborhood Planning has encouraged the concentration of density to create walkable urban neighborhoods.
 Seattle Mayors Norman Rice, (1989-1997) Paul Schell (1998-2002) and Greg Nickels (2002-2010) each advocated for and advanced the concept of Urban Villages.
-The Washington State Growth Management Act8 requires select cities, towns and counties to identify (plan for and zone) sufficient land for housing "including, but not limited to, government-assisted housing, housing for low-income families, manufactured housing, multifamily housing, and group homes and foster care facilities."
-Jurisdictions required to plan must also make "adequate provision for existing and projected needs of all economic segments of the community."9 The careful, albeit controversial, inclusion of higher densities into established neighborhoods has been largely successful.
+The Washington State Growth Management Act requires select cities, towns and counties to identify (plan for and zone) sufficient land for housing "including, but not limited to, government-assisted housing, housing for low-income families, manufactured housing, multifamily housing, and group homes and foster care facilities."
+Jurisdictions required to plan must also make "adequate provision for existing and projected needs of all economic segments of the community."
+The careful, albeit controversial, inclusion of higher densities into established neighborhoods has been largely successful.
 Some areas (Ballard) have exceeded planner's expectations.
 Other areas (Northgate) have achieved less than expected but still have made impressive gains given the cyclical economy and the turmoil of the capital markets in 2008-2012.

-6) Local implementation of the State Environmental Policy Act (SEPA) have provided predictability and encouraged the transformation of Yesler Terrace into a planned urban village.
-The regulatory device known as the "Planned Action Ordinance" has been used at the Yesler Terrace neighborhood (Seattle's first public housing owned and managed by SHA) to evaluate environmental impacts at the planning stage of a rezone and/or neighborhood or sub area plan which enables specific building, grading or infrastructure projects within the area to be deemed compliant under SEPA.
+6) Local implementation of the State Environmental Policy Act (SEPA) will provide predictability and encourage the transformation of Yesler Terrace into a planned urban village.
+The regulatory device known as the "Planned Action Ordinance" (PAO) has been used at the Yesler Terrace neighborhood (Seattle's first public housing owned and managed by SHA) to evaluate environmental impacts at the planning stage of a rezone and/or neighborhood or sub area plan which enables specific building, grading or infrastructure projects within the area to be deemed compliant under SEPA.
 This device is intended to accelerate permit approval and to reduce the time loss of environmental appeals while still protecting environmental quality and due process.
+The PAO for Yesler Terrace was approved in 2012, and redevelopment will soon begin on-site.